Peterpiotr/siguren-documentation/docs/source/operation/recovery/automatic-recovery-engagement.rst

 6. Autiomatic recovery engagement is complete

 .. important::
-    If :guilabel:`🟢Recovery engaged` indicator does not illuminate after **30 seconds** a Reset of the MotoSuiveur system is required.
+    If :guilabel:`🟢Recovery engaged` indicator does not illuminate after **30 seconds** a Reset of the MotoSuiveur® system is required.
-    After Reset, MotoSuiveur system repeats steps **3 and 4 automatically**.
+    After Reset, MotoSuiveur® system repeats steps **3 and 4 automatically**.